fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p>Protecting application with <b>AWS Shield Standard</b></p>
 <ul>
-  <li>Protect AWS customers on ELB, CloudFront and Route 53</li>
+  <li>Protect AWS customers on <u>ELB, CloudFront and Route 53</u></li>
-  <li>AWS Shield Standard: free for every customer, protect websites and applications (SYN/UDP floods, reflection attacks, and over layer 3 and 4 attacks). </li>
+  <li>AWS Shield <u>Standard</u>: free for every customer, protect websites and applications (SYN/UDP floods, reflection attacks, and over layer 3 and 4 attacks). </li>
-  <li>AWS Shield Advanced: protection 24/7, optional DDoS migration services; protection on EC2, ELB, CloudFront, GLobal Acceleator, Route 53 against more sophisticated attacks.
+  <li>AWS Shield <u>Advanced</u>: protection 24/7, optional DDoS migration services; protection on EC2, ELB, CloudFront, GLobal Acceleator, Route 53 against more sophisticated attacks.
 Detection and mitigation for network layer (layer 3), transport layer (layer 4) and application layer (layer 7) attacks.
 Near real-time notifications of DDoS attacks.</li>
   <li><a href="https://docs.aws.amazon.com/whitepapers/latest/aws-best-practices-ddos-resiliency/mitigation-techniques.html">Mitigate</a></li>
 </ul>

 <p><b>WAF</b> <a href="https://docs.aws.amazon.com/waf/latest/developerguide/how-aws-waf-works.html">[1]</a><a href="https://digitalcloud.training/aws-waf-shield/">[2]</a> (Web Application Firewall):</p>
 <ul>
-  <li>Filtering traffic: filter specific requests based on rules - requests sent to CloudFront, ELB, API Gateway.</li>
+  <li>Filtering traffic: <u>filter specific requests based on rules</u> - requests sent to CloudFront, ELB, API Gateway.</li>
-  <li>Protection on layer 7  (HTTP) DDoS attacks, SQL Injection and Cross-Site Scripting(XSS) </li>
+  <li>Protection on layer 7  (HTTP) <u>DDoS attacks, SQL Injection and Cross-Site Scripting(XSS)</u> </li>
-  <li>Define Web ACL (Web Access Control List - <a href="https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-type-rate-based.html">rate-based rules</a>).
+  <li>Define Web <u>ACL</u> (Web Access Control List - <a href="https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-type-rate-based.html">rate-based rules</a>).
 A rate-based rule tracks the rate of requests for each originating IP address, and triggers the rule action on IPs with rates that go over a limit.
 This type of rule can be used to temporary block requests from an IP address that's sending excessive requests.
 By default, AWS WAF aggregates requests based on the IP address from the web request origin.</li>
   <li>Protecting a website that is hosted outside of AWS (the on-premise IP is added to a target group).</li>
   <li>Configuring a firewall in front of resources is a <a href="https://docs.aws.amazon.com/whitepapers/latest/aws-best-practices-ddos-resiliency/mitigation-techniques.html">good practice</a> to protect against DDoS</li>
   <li>In case use CloudFront and is necessary to block an IP, WAF must be with CloudFront to block that IP and not in ALB because, in this case, ALB just can see the CloudFront ID; and for the same reason NACL is not enough.</li>